mgimond/Intro-to-git-GitHub/push_repo_to_github.md

   `git push -u origin master`

-   If you are prompted for a username/password, recall that the password is the Token you created up on GitHub.
+   If you are prompted for a username/password, recall that the password is the [Personal Access Token you created up on GitHub](authenticating_with_github.md).
+But note that if the token is saved in your local user profile, you will not be prompted for a password.

 <img src="img/git_push.PNG" width=450 />